 And yet I never stopped to consider the positive impact that time would have on our family.

 The relationship I have formed with my children, and the relationships my children have formed with each other, are amazing byproducts of homeschooling.

 That big yellow bus used to make me question our decision to homeschool.

 I am someone who always loved back to school season with its freshly sharpened pencils, crisp paper, and squeaky clean new sneaks.

 That first September as a new homeschooler made me feel wistful.
 When that big yellow bus pulled away without my child, I questioned our decision.

 Nowadays, I see those big yellow buses and I feel thankful… for homeschooling.

 Childhood goes by in a blink and I am so grateful that we have these early years together.

 I enjoy spending time with my children (most days).

-But I wouldn’t change it for the world, and I cherish this time together.
+But even on the ugliest of homeschool days, I wouldn’t change it for the world.
+I cherish this time together.